What Types of Awards Will I Receive From Workers’ Compensation?

 - Coal miner's pneumoconiosis

-In addition, injured workers may be eligible for temporary or total disability compensation when the injury prevents him/her from working on a temporary basis.
+In addition, injured workers may be eligible for temporary or total disability (TTD) compensation when the injury prevents them from working on a temporary basis.

 Ohio's workers’ compensation program offers numerous benefits for which you might be eligible.

 Hire an experienced and knowledgeable Ohio workers' compensation attorney to pursue the compensation you deserve.
-Contact Charles Zamora Law today (614) 344-6822.
+Contact Zamora & Hogan Co., L.P.A. today at (614) 344-6822 for a free consultation.